HDI-Project/ATM/README.md

 ATM is an open source software library under ["The human data interaction project"](https://hdi-dai.lids.mit.edu/) at MIT.
 It is a distributed scalable AutoML system designed with ease of use in mind.
 ATM takes in data with pre-extracted feature vectors and labels (target column) in a simple CSV file format.
 It attempts to learn several classifiers (machine learning models to predict the label) in parallel.
 In the end, ATM returns a number of classifiers and the best classifier with a specified set of hyperparameters.

 ## Current status
-**atm** and the accompanying library **btb** are under active development (transitioning from an older system to new).
-In the next couple of weeks we intend to update its documentation, its testing infrastructure, provide apis and establish a framework for the community to contribute.
+**atm** and the accompanying library **btb** are under active development (transitioning from an older system to a new one).
+In the next couple of weeks we intend to update its documentation, its testing infrastructure, provide APIs and establish a framework for the community to contribute.
 Stay tuned for updates.
-Meanwhile, if you have any questions, or if would like to receive updates: **please email to dailabmit@gmail.com. **
+Meanwhile, if you have any questions or you would like to receive updates, **please email dailabmit@gmail.com. **

 ## Setup/Installation
+This section describes the quickest way to get started with ATM on a modern machine running Ubuntu Linux.
+We hope to have more in-depth guides in the future, but for now, you should be able to substitute commands for the package manager of your choice to get ATM up and running on most modern Unix-based systems.

-1. **Clone project**.
+1. **Clone the project**.
    ```
       $ git clone https://github.com/hdi-project/atm.git /path/to/atm
       $ cd /path/to/atm
    ```

-2. **Install database.**
+2. **Install a database.**
    - for SQLite (simpler):
    ```
       $ sudo apt install sqlite3